OceanDynamicsUConn/GroupManual/roles_and_responsibilities.md

 3. **Mentor students**:
-   One of the most serious responsibilities of the PI is to mentor junior group members, shepherding them through the early stages of their career and helping them develop into confident, humble and independent scientists.
+   One of the most serious responsibilities of the PI is to mentor junior group members, shepherding them through the early stages of their careers and helping them develop into confident, humble and independent scientists.
    (This applies even if the student wants to pursue a career in industry or government or the third sector.)
 The PI also